UK Government Responds to Gambling Reform: A Deep Dive into the Future of Betting

 • The UK Government has formally responded to the DCMS’s report on gambling regulation.

-• Main proposals from the White Paper “High Stakes: Gambling Reform for the Digital Age” are being implemented in conjunction with the Gambling Commission.
+• The Gambling Commission is implementing the main proposals from the White Paper, “High Stakes: Gambling Reform for the Digital Age."

-• This includes stringent measures on online slots and land-based gambling, as well as a statutory levy.
+• This includes stringent measures on online slots, land-based gambling, and a statutory levy.

 • A special focus has been placed on socially responsible gambling advertisements and sponsorship.